Restaurants

 Da Orazio

 A Hall Street favourite that disappeared briefly before making a triumphant comeback in 2022, Da Orazio from the celebrated chef, Orazio D’Elia, is a Bondi essential.
 Here, it's fresh vibey Italian perfect for long lunches and breezy dinners with family and friends.
-Pizza chef Matteo Ernandes has created a contemporary pizza dough recipe that produces lighter, more fragrant bases—which means you can enjoy more of your Margherita.
+Their contemporary pizza dough recipe creates lighter and more fragrant bases—which means you can enjoy more of your Margherita.
 As well as pizza, Da Orazio delivers antipasti Italiano plates for two and four, fregola fruit di mare, and rotisserie porchetta with foccacia.
-Grab a spritz at Orazietto next door before your booking and settle in for the afternoon or night.
+Grab a spritz and settle in for sunset, or book the private dining room out back for a special occasion or just because.

 Macelleria